ankane/ahoy/README.md

 - Masks IP addresses
 - Switches from cookies to anonymity sets
-- Disables linking visits and users
+- Disables automatic linking of visits and users

 If you use JavaScript tracking, also set: